b0o/advent-of-code-2023-jq/README.md

 ## Usage

 Use the `run.sh` script to run the puzzle.
 Pass the puzzle number as an argument.
-Runs the example puzzle by default.
+Runs the example input by default.
 To run the actual puzzle, put it in `./${puzzle_number}/input.txt` and run `./run.sh -t ${puzzle_number}`.

 ```sh